outdreamer/build-a-cure-1/docs/specific/implementation_guide.md

 ## Info Analysis

 	- on this index, a lot of human & biological problems (problems associated with sentient life) can be clarified

-	- these objects are related to agents & their communication: perspective, strategy, decisions, intent, game, motivation, problems
+	- these objects are related to agents & their communication:
+		- perspective, strategy, decisions, intent, game, motivation, problems

+	- these objects can be defined as combinations of general interface objects:
+		- game is a system with conflicting/overlapping intents between agents, usually with low-stakes intents
+		- perspective is a filter produced by chains of distortions

 ## Problem Analysis